 - Inventorying the assets of the deceased

-- Paying debts and taxes of the deceased and estate
+- Paying the debts and taxes of the deceased and their estate

 - Distributing the balance to the beneficiaries

-- Can provide for beneficiaries to receive money when you believe they are responsible.
+- Includes qualifications for beneficiaries to receive money when you believe they are responsible

-- Generally less expensive means of getting assets to your beneficiaries.
+- Often a less expensive way to transfer assets to your beneficiaries